Blanket purchase order

 img_p1_4

 On the blanket order, each separate purchase can be set up as an order line, which can then be converted into a purchase order at the time of ordering.
-You can also opt. to have one line for one item with the total quantity and release it partially throughout a period. (four lines with quantity set to 100 for each line or one line with quantity set to 400).
+You can also opt to have one line for one item with the total quantity and release it partially throughout a period (four lines with quantity set to 100 for each line or one line with quantity set to 400).

-• Type – Click the dropdown and select the purchase line type.
+• Type: Select the purchase line type.

-• No. – Enter the item number or applicable number depending on the type selected.
+• No.: Enter the item number or applicable number depending on the type selected.

-• Item-Reference No. – If using item-references to control which items are associated with this vendor, and the vendor’s item numbers, then use the Cross-Reference No. field to select the items being purchased.
+• Item-Reference No.: If using item-references to control which items are associated with this vendor, and the vendor’s item numbers, then use the Cross-Reference No. field to select the items being purchased.
 Otherwise, use the No. field to look up the standard inventory item numbers.

 • Direct Unit Cost Excl.
-Tax – The value should default from the Purchase Prices setup.
-Otherwise, it will revert to the Last Direct Cost from the Item card or be blank (enter the unit cost excluding taxes in this field).
+Tax: The value should default from the purchase prices setup.
+Otherwise, it will revert to the last direct cost from the item card or be blank (enter the unit cost excluding taxes in this field).

-• Qty to Receive – Enter in the quantity you want for the purchase order you will release.
+• Qty to Receive: Enter in the quantity you want for the purchase order you will release.

-• Quantity Received – Indicates how many units (pieces, for example) of the item ordered have been received.
+• Quantity Received: Indicates how many units (pieces, for example) of the item ordered have been received.
 Each time the line receipt is posted, the program will update the quantity received.

-• Quantity Invoiced – Indicates how much of the line has been invoiced.
+• Quantity Invoiced: Indicates how much of the line has been invoiced.
 The field is automatically updated when an invoice (or order) is posted and when an order line associated with an already-posted receipt is invoiced.

-• Expected Receipt Date – Enter the date you expect the line to be received (if the full line will be received at once).
+• Expected Receipt Date: Enter the date you expect the line to be received (if the full line will be received at once).

 img_p2_1